 The cost of flowers varies depending on the quantity and type.
 A good-sized flower arrangement can range between $70 and $350.
 A casket spray will generally cost anywhere from $50 to $500.
 Many families that have a service with the urn and their loved one’s cremated ashes present choose to include a flower bouquet.

 A memorial service can either be before or after a cremation.
 If it’s done before, the body is commonly present in a casket.
 If it’s done after, the cremated ashes are typically present in an urn.
 A member of a church can hold the ceremony, or you can choose to have a service with only family and friends present.
 If a visitation is included, the funeral home will typically charge additional fees.
+Also, with new CDC recommendations related to social distancing at funerals, it is recommended to now live stream or delay the funeral, instead of having a large crowd of friends and family present.

 With the increase in families choosing cremation, there are also non-traditional memorial services or ceremonies that are becoming quite popular.
 Many families are seeking out unique, personal and meaningful ways to honor a loved one who has passed and has been cremated.
 One option that is becoming more and more popular is a tree planting ceremony where the ashes of a loved one are placed in a bio urn, such as The Living Urn, and planted with the involvement of family and friends.
 The tree planted in combination with the bio urn containing a loved one’s ashes will then grow and become a living tree memorial.